-Once you have entered the details, click on Next, test the action and click DONE.
+Once you have entered the details, click Next, test the action, and click Done.
 Then, run the workflow.
 This will make the HTTP request to the specified URL.

 Let’s understand it with the help of an example.
 Let’s say you want to create a new employee record in your CRM application.
 To achieve this, follow the steps given below:

 Locate the HTTP Request action in the Connectors panel, and drag-and-drop it on the canvas.
 It will automatically get connected to the Start icon.
 To configure the HTTP Request action, double-click the action icon.
 You will see the following screen.

 You will be redirected to the HTTP Request action configuration window.
 Configure it as given below:

 Select HTTP Post Method: As we want to create a new record, select the POST method from the drop-down list.
 Similarly, you can select GET to retrieve a specific record, PUT to update a record, DELETE to delete a record, PATCH to modify an existing resource of the record, OPTIONS to request information about the communication options available for the record, and HEAD to get the metadata of a specific record.